-- On the success measures identified under each pillar; - progress of actions to completion against identified milestones.
-This will determine how the Strategic Economic Framework's key outcomes are being achieved as a result - performance of the Strategy as a whole on an annual basis.
+- On the success measures identified under each pillar. - progress of actions to completion against any identified milestones.
+This will determine how the Strategic Economic Framework's key outcomes are being achieved. - performance of the Framework as a whole on an annual basis.